tesseract-ocr/tessdoc/tess5/TrainingTesseract-5.md

-# How to use the tools provided to train Tesseract 4.00
+# How to train LSTM Tesseract

 **Have questions about the training process?** If you had some problems during the training process and you need help, use